Cold Laser Therapy

 What is Cold Laser Therapy?

-Cold laser therapy, also called low-level light therapy (LLLT), is a non-surgical option for chronic and acute pain relief, tissue and cellular repair.
-It has been used worldwide for four decades and is used widely by athletes and professional sports team to promote healing.
-The laser therapy works by increasing cellular ATP production, an enzyme used in biological reactions to produce energy.
+Cold laser therapy, also called low-level light therapy (LLLT), is a non-surgical option for chronic and acute pain relief, tissue, and cellular repair.
+It has been used worldwide for four decades and is used widely by athletes and professional sports teams to promote healing.
+Laser therapy works by increasing cellular ATP production, an enzyme used in biological reactions to produce energy.
 This, in turn, accelerates the healing process of injured and damaged soft tissue.

-Studies have shown that different wavelengths of light promote healing of skin, muscle, nerve, tendon, cartilage, bone, and dental and periodontal tissues.
-LLLT accelerates many stages of healing as it lessons inflammation and promotes and accelerates tissue repair.
+Studies have shown that different wavelengths of light promote the healing of skin, muscle, nerve, tendon, cartilage, bone, and dental and periodontal tissues.
+LLLT accelerates many stages of healing as it lessens inflammation and promotes and accelerates tissue repair.

 Is It Safe?